All Products

 Prerequisites

-• SSL encryption is enabled.
-This condition must be met if you want your client to connect to the RDS instance only over SSL connections.
+• SSL encryption is enabled for your RDS instance.
+This applies if you want your client to connect to the RDS instance only over SSL connections.
 For more information, see Configure SSL encryption or Configure a custom certificate.

 • A client CA certificate is configured.
-This condition must be met if you want to verify the client certificate when the client connects to the RDS instance over SSL connections.
+This applies if you want to verify the client certificate when the client connects to the RDS instance over SSL connections.
 For more information, see Configure a client CA certificate.

 Procedure